aresobus/lightweight-models/body-segmentation/src/selfie_segmentation_tfjs/README.md

 # MediaPipe SelfieSegmentation

-MediaPipe SelfieSegmentation-TFJS uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
+MediaPipe SelfieSegmentation-aresobus uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.

 Two variants of the model are offered.